OpenSmock/OpenSmock/README.md

 ### Installing OpenSmock

-To install OpenSmock on your Pharo image you can just execute the following script:
+To install all OpenSmock workshop on your Pharo image you can just execute the following script:

 ```smalltalk
 Metacello new